Last updated on March 9th, 2022

 Welcome to the scuba diving capital of French Polynesia!
 Known as ‘the infinite lagoon’, Rangiroa is the world’s second biggest atoll, so big that you cannot even see its other end.
 Like a giant pearl necklace floating in the ocean, the real magic happens underwater.
 Your daily routine?
 How about close encounters with scary looking sharks, hungry sea turtles and families of friendly dolphins?
-I spent six days in Rangiroa while backpacking across the South Pacific Islands for six months.
+I spent six days in Rangiroa while backpacking across the South Pacific Islands and returned for a second visit a few years later.
 Here’s a sample 4 days in Rangiroa itinerary which covers all the highlights the atoll has to offer and can be modified to fit your diving appetite.

 Image by Morgane Monneret

 Here’s a shocker: I actually recommend starting your visit to Rangiroa with a lagoon excursion and not with diving.
 Why?
-There are two awesome looking spots on opposite ends of the lagoon that can only be visited on a full day tour.
-Depending on the weather and if enough people signed up, these tours are prone to last minute cancellations.
+There are two awesome-looking spots on opposite ends of the lagoon that can only be visited on a full-day tour.
+Depending on the weather and if enough people signed up, these tours are prone to last-minute cancellations.
 To avoid missing out on this, get it done early in your visit to have enough time to re-attempt if things didn’t work out.
-Use this day to also make some last minute diving arrangement if you haven’t finalized everything beforehand.
+Use this day to also make some last-minute diving arrangements if you haven’t finalized everything beforehand.

 The first option is Lagon Bleu.
 An hour away by boat, you’ll spend the day exploring remote motu (small islands on the edge of the lagoon) and snorkeling in pristine waters.
 The full-day tour includes a picnic lunch and should cost around 7500F per person.